 HOT N’ FAST GRILLED BRISKET RECIPE

-- Brisket, trimmed and seasoned
+- Beef brisket, trimmed and seasoned

 - Aluminum Foil

-Once the brisket is wrapped, it will not take long for it to hit the target temperature—between 195 and 205 degrees across the whole brisket (most importantly in the flat).
+Once the brisket is wrapped, it will not take long for it to hit the target internal temperature—between 195 and 205 degrees across the whole brisket (most importantly in the flat).
 When measuring the temp with your Thermapen, take the time to feel the resistance of the meat.
 The point will be more forgiving since it has considerably more fat.
 If the meat feels super stiff yet, it may require a few more degrees of cooking time.
 The brisket will relax as it rests, so don’t worry if the brisket is not super tender at this point.